 - Plastic or a silicone mat.

 - Acrylic Paints.

 - Pouring medium.

 - A heat gun or small butane.

 Acrylic paint pouring on Canvas is a great activity that doesn’t require Paint Brushes and it creates unique designs from your favorite color combinations.
 Although producing high-quality poured art does require a lot of experience and skill, the abstract nature of paint pouring can be ideal for beginners.

-In order to prepare you to need to make sure you minimize the mess with the paint medium.
+In order to prepare you need to make sure you minimize the mess with the paint medium.
 You can work over a table that had been covered with plastic wrap before poured the paint into the mixing cups.
 You can also use the inside of a shipping box lined with aluminum foil.
-This method will make for easy clean up once you have finished the painting.
+This method will make for easy clean-up once you have finished the painting.

 Then, you will require your favorite Acrylic Paint Set and canvas for this next step.
 Once you have your supplies ready to go, set 4 to 6 plastic cups (facing down) so that you can lay the canvas on top of it.